melizalab/comp-neurosci/assignments/data-exploration-1.md

     - \usepackage{eulervm}
 ---

-The goal of this assignment is to help you choose a data set for data exploration activities in this course.
-As we discuss various topics in data science, you will be applying these to your data set and building toward a complete research project.
-Along the way, you and your partner will gain expertise on your data set and be a resource for other students in our class interested in working with that type of data.
+The goal of this assignment is to help you choose a project for data exploration activities in this course.

 ### What kinds of data should I be looking for?